shashi1752/Restaurant-Location-Predictor/README.md

-# Coursera_Capstone
+# IBM_Coursera_Capstone
-This Repository is for ML assignments for Coursera
+This Repository is for Final assignments for Coursera IBM Data Science Specialization.
+The Project was to find the best location for opening a restaurant near Chennai.
+The Project used modules like request, BeautifulSoup, pandas, numpy, matplotlib, foursquare api etc.